 In order to find the best VPN for France, we’ve looked for these qualities:

 - combination of price and features

 - a location outside the 5/9/14 Eyes surveillance group of countries.

-Its main advantage, really, is its price: at less than $3 per month, you can rest in the knowledge that your privacy is airtight, and your data is always completely secure.
+Its main advantages are a stellar list of security features, great speeds, and the price: at a little over $3 per month, you can rest in the knowledge that your privacy is airtight, and your data is always completely secure.